Photo credit: Michelle K. Min

-Welcome to SpiceboxTravels.com!
+Hi, my name is Linda Shiue, and I welcome you to SpiceboxTravels.com!
 On this site, you’ll see recipes inspired by my travels, as well as recipes for delicious, healthy food.
 (These are not always mutually exclusive.)
-How did this come about?
+I am a primary care physician, professionally trained chef and author of the cookbook Spicebox Kitchen: Eat Well and Be Healthy with Globally Inspired, Vegetable-Forward Recipes (Hachette, 2021).
 In my day job as a physician, I talk about food as an essential part of a healthy lifestyle.
-I also lead healthy cooking classes at sites around the San Francisco Bay Area.* But I believe that food isn’t just about nutrition, it can be inspiration.
+I also founded a serires of healthy cooking classes at Kaiser Permanente San Francisco* in 2016.
+But I believe that food isn’t just about nutrition, it can be inspiration.
 I devote my leisure time to reading voraciously, eating with gusto, traveling, and cooking meals inspired by my travels.

 I believe that the best way to get to know a culture is to sit down and break bread (or roti, or a bowl of rice or noodles) with the locals.
 My stories are about some great meals, but also about the people I’ve shared them with and the places I’ve eaten them, all around the globe.
 The second thing I do on a trip (after unpacking my belongings into my new temporary home) is to head to the local market to see what people are buying, eating, and gossiping about.
 Aside from some animal parts and insects in general, I am almost always willing and interested in trying local flavors.
 I will also often pack an “emergency kit” of few simple spices– a sea salt grinder, a pepper grinder, and a well-sealed bag of Trinidadian curry powder.
 My spice emergency kit ensures that no matter where I am, I can cook a meal that will satisfy our tastebuds and also introduce a part of my family’s culture to new friends.